 Provide support for employees with disabilities

 The traditional approach to supporting employees with disabilities is hiring job coaches from local disability organizations.
 However, your business needs to provide long-term support instead of solely relying on external organizations.
 This includes implementing accommodations, and assistive technology, among other forms of job aid.
 In most cases, it might cost little to nothing to accommodate these employees.
-For those aspects of the job that are costly, the cost will only be a tip of the iceberg in comparison to the benefits of working with such employees.
+For those aspects of the job that are costly, the cost will only be the tip of the iceberg in comparison to the benefits of working with such employees.

 Communicate your disability plan internally

 Engaging your employees in messages that show support for people with disabilities will boost their enthusiasm and gather their support.
 In turn, employees will be more inclined to make the workplace more inclusive for employees with disabilities.
-You can create communication through presentations by leaders, social media, internal memos, and other lines company communication.
+You can create communication through presentations by leaders, social media, internal memos, and other lines of company communication.
 This messaging should connect the inclusion plan to the company's mission and overall goals.
 The idea is to create a brand of inclusivity for your business.
 When success stories happen, feel free to share them.

 Don't forget the Golden Rule